siddharth-stn/namaste-react/README.md

 - dispatch (action)
 - read data (selector)

 * Build Store named appStore in utils directory by using configureStore() method -- imported from the "redux-toolkit" as import {sonfigureStore} from "redux-toolkit", -- and export default appStore

 * Connect the store to App using "Provider".
   -- import {Provider} from "react-redux"
   -- now import the created store file from utils to App.js -- now wrap your root component with <Provider store={<name_of_store} />

 * Creating a slice

 - create another file in utils named as cartSlice
 - in this file import {createSlice} from "redux-toolkit"
 - now const cartSlice = createSlice()

 # Testing Code - Types of Testing (developer)

 - Unit Testing
 - Integration Testing
 - End to End Testing - e2e Testing

 # Unit Testing

 - eg:- Testing one specific component in react can be a Unit Testing.

 # Integration Testing

 - Testing the integration of two or more components together that -- collaborating with each other.

 # End to End Testing - e2e Testing

 - Testing the whole application with landing on the page to -- the complete flow of the application.
 - Tools such as cyprus are needed to do this kind of testing

+# React-Testing-Library

+- It uses Dom-Testing-Library and Jest behined the scenes.
+- Jest uses Babel.

+# Setting up Testing

+- Install React-Testing-Library as Dev Dependency
+- Install Jest as Dev Dependency
+- Install Babel dependency
+- Config Babel by adding babel.config.js and add the code from the jest website
+- Our babel.config.js file will conflict with parcels babel config -- thus parcel config will need to be edited to accomodate jest babel config.
+- Configure .parcelrc file to disable default babel transpilation given by parcel.
+  -- this file can be copied from parcel's website Javascript section - Babel - usage with other tools.